 By Eleanor O'Connor – On

-By following these outbound calling best practices and developing a strong strategy behind them, your connection rates don’t have to suffer.
+By following these outbound calling best practices and developing a strong strategy behind them, your connection & answer rates don’t have to suffer.

 Outbound Calling Best Practices

 #1: Make Outbound Calls at The Right Time

 The first step to improving your answer rates is knowing when to call.
 Even with limited information about the contacts you’re trying to reach, this can be helpful.

 In a study conducted by Salesmate CRM, the best days and times to make a sales call were revealed.
 Based on the number of call attempts and successful conversations that took place, the following conclusions were made:

 🔷 When to call: Tuesday, Wednesday & Thursday in the evening between 4 & 5 pm, or in the morning between 10 & 11 am.

 🔶 When not to call: Anytime between 2 & 3 pm or 5 & 6 pm on a Friday

 A study conducted by the Keller Center at Baylor University revealed similar results on the best times to conduct cold outreach, but for the real estate industry.
 The data gathered from the study confirmed that 10 - 11 am was the optimal time to engage in outbound calling, and also showed positive results for calls made between 11 am & 2 pm.
 Calls made during these times yielded a forty-two percent higher conversion rate than those made between 8 & 10 am, and 300% higher than calls made after 5 pm.